 Following several years of under-investment by the state-owned utilities, it became clear in the mid-1990s that the Brazilian electricity sector was facing a serious risk of shortages in several regions of the country.
-In part, this risk was also the result of volatile and unpredictable rainfall patterns and the long lead-time, high capital intensity and environmental difficulties related to the construction of new hydro plants.
+In part, this risk was also the result of volatile and unpredictable rainfall patterns and the long lead-time, high capital intensity and environmental difficulties involved with the construction of new hydro plants.

 The Brazilian Government adopted a policy to encourage greater private sector involvement in the electricity sector in order to meet the significant investment requirements for the country’s power sector.
-The table below shows that the installed capacity is projected to grow from 67,682 MW in 2000 to 107,195 MW in 2009, or at an average of 3,951 MW per year.
+The table below shows that installed capacity is projected to grow from 67,682 MW in 2000 to 107,195 MW in 2009, an average of 3,951 MW per year.
 Assuming a total capital cost of US$2,500/kW for the power generation, power transmission and associated fuel supply infrastructure such as pipelines, investments of approximately US$9.9 billion per year will be required over the next ten years.